darthblanc/agentic-file-explorer/README.md

 # Agentic File Explorer

+Ensure you have [Ollama](https://ollama.com/download/linux) installed.
+This is what allows us run our LLMs locally.
 File explorer that uses an [Agent](https://docs.langchain.com/oss/python/langchain/agents#example-of-react-loop) to perform tasks such as file reading, writing, and summarization.
 Check out the [Langchain Docs](https://docs.langchain.com/) to understand the tools used through out the project.
 Check out the [Gradio Docs](https://www.gradio.app/docs) to familiarise yourself with Gradio to understand the tools used for the UI.